Jeep Cherokee Insurance Rates

 Car insurance rates for a Jeep Cherokee also range considerably based on your risk profile, the trim level of your Cherokee, and deductibles and policy limits.

-Your home state also has a big influence on Jeep Cherokee insurance prices.
+Your home state also has a big influence on Jeep Cherokee insurance rates.
 A middle-age driver might find rates as low as $1,050 a year in states like Idaho, Maine, and Iowa, or as much as $2,270 on average in Michigan, Louisiana, and New York.

 | State | Premium | Compared to U.S. Avg | Percent Difference |